 For an illness to be considered a disability, it must severely impact your ability to function.
 Showing this level of impact after only two weeks may be difficult.
 If you are seeking disability benefits, you may be asked to establish that symptoms have persisted for much longer than two weeks.

 Persistent Depressive Disorder (Dysthymia)

-Medical Documentation Of Depressive Disorder
+A. Medical Documentation Of Depressive Disorder

 The medical documentation must show that you have at least five of the following symptoms: